 Guideline Statement 10

-Patients with urgency urinary incontinence or urgency predominant mixed urinary incontinence should be offered treatment options per the American Urological Association Overactive Bladder guideline.
+In patients with urgency urinary incontinence or urgency predominant mixed urinary incontinence, clinicians should offer treatment options per the American Urological Association Overactive Bladder Guideline.
 (Clinical Principle)

 Discussion